incubyte/incubyte.github.io/content/blog/learnings-from-clean-coder.md

 ## Conclusion

 This article is a condensed summary of the complete book, highlighting some of the more essential & impactful principles.
-The underlying principles remain somewhat same throught the book – a combination of the following principle - Do Not Repeat (`DRY`), Keep it Simple Silly (`KISS`) and You Ain’t Gonna Need It (`YAGNI`).
+The underlying principles remain somewhat the same throughout the book – a combination of the following principle - Do Not Repeat (`DRY`), Keep it Simple Silly (`KISS`) and You Ain’t Gonna Need It (`YAGNI`).

 This book has a lot more to offer including error handling, writing effective comments, meaningful comments, unit testing, etc.
 We definitely recommend reading this by yourself for better insights!